Skip to content

 Innovative combination of different solutions

 When combining different systems that overlap in their areas of responsibility, not everything always runs smoothly.
-Thus, the combination of rule-based systems and Transformer models also posed new challenges here.
-Although rule-based systems offer stable and easily comprehensible results for simple cases, the structures of the rules are often too rigid to handle complex content or special cases correctly.
-Artificial neural networks offer far more flexibility and often surprisingly good results here, but they can also make mistakes and their behavior is more difficult to understand (see also technical article Explainable AI).
-By combining the two approaches, the respective advantages are to be optimally exploited in order to achieve the best possible result.
-The success of the prototype developed can be seen in the accuracy of around 90% (F1 score) on High German texts and around 85% on transcribed texts from calls with Austrian dialects.
+Thus, the combination of rule-based systems and transformer models also posed new challenges.
+On the one hand, rule-based systems offer stable and easily comprehensible results for simple cases.
+On the other hand, the structures of the rules are often too rigid to handle complex content or special cases correctly.

 The research project was funded by the Austrian Research Promotion Agency as part of the basic program for small projects under the project number 42190322.